-- Short-term losses are the most valuable because you can write off up to $3,000 from your ordinary income (i.e. wage income) per tax year, taxed at up to 39.6% federal and around 10% in the high tax states.
+- You can write off up to $3,000 from your ordinary income (i.e. wage income) per tax year, taxed at up to 39.6% federal and around 10% in the high tax states.
 If you have more than $3,000 in one year, you can roll over the remainder and write off $3,000 in each future year.

 - Long-term losses are first netted with long-term gains but any net loss could still add to the amount you can deduct from your ordinary income, up to $3,000 per year.
 Any leftover carries over to future years.
 So, definitely, you also want to harvest long-term losses!

 - Use the proceeds from selling the losing tax lots, dividends, and new contributions to purchase the asset classes that are now underrepresented in your portfolio, relative to the target allocation.

 - To avoid wash sales, we don’t want to do buy “substantially identical” funds from the ones we sold.
 For example, we don’t replace IVV with SPY.
 They may not be identical but they track the identical target index.
 Replacing IVV with VTI is probably still safe, though Michael Kitces points out that even this exchange gets pretty darn close to substantially identical.
 So far, however, the IRS has not cracked down on any wash sale abuse.
 I haven’t even heard of cases where selling IVV and replacing it with SPY ran afoul with the IRS, but I don’t want to tempt faith and become the first target when the IRS finally starts acting.